ejeschke/ginga/doc/install.rst

 ===========

 Ginga is written entirely in Python, and only uses supporting Python packages.
-There is nothing to compile, unless you need to compile one of the supporting packages.
+There is nothing to compile (unless you need to compile one of the supporting packages).

-On recent Linux, Mac and Windows versions, all of the packages are available in binary (installable) form; it should not be necessary to compile anything.
-But as always, YMMV.
+On recent Linux, Mac and Windows versions, all of the packages are available in binary (installable) form.
+It should not be necessary to compile anything, but as always, your mileage may vary.

 REQUIRED
 ========